Episode 232: The way of the warrior

 - Follow Jocko on Facebook, Twitter, and Instagram

 - In this episode, I recommended my good friend’s podcast!
 Jordan Harbinger is one of the best interviewers out there.
-If you like The James Altucher Show, you’ll also love the “The Art of Charm.”
+If you like The James Altucher Show, you’ll also love the “The Jordan Harbinger Show.”
 We share a lot of similar guests, but we ask different questions.
-Check out “The Art of Charm” with Jordan Harbinger here.
+Check out “The Jordan Harbinger Show” with Jordan Harbinger here.

 - “Through the Valley: My Captivity in Vietnam” by Colonel William Reeder Jr. and listen to Jocko’s podcast with Colonel William Reeder Jr. – (Ep.
 63) here